 In response to the COVID-19 pandemic, the federal government and local jurisdictions in Texas have adopted the following protections for tenants to help them stay in their homes.
 The information on this page is focused on residential tenancies and not commercial tenancies.

-Federal Stimulus Legislation: CARES Act, March 27, 2020
+CARES Act 30-Day Notice, March 27, 2020

-- 120-day moratorium on evictions for renters in the following properties covered by the CARES Act: (1) Low Income Housing Tax Credit properties; (2) single-family and multifamily properties backed by federal loans (Fannie Mae/Freddie Mac/USDA/FHA/VA) (Section 4024 of the Act); and (3) most federally-subsidized rental housing properties (e.g., public housing, Section 8 vouchers, project-based Section 8 and others).
+Landlords covered under the CARES Act must provide tenants with a 30-day notice before proceeding with an eviction action for nonpayment of rent.
+According to HUD, this requirement under Section 4024(c)(1) of the CARES Act was still in effect as of August 1, 2021.
+The following properties are covered by this protection: (1) Low Income Housing Tax Credit properties; (2) single-family and multifamily properties backed by federal loans (Fannie Mae/Freddie Mac/USDA/FHA/VA); and (3) most federally-subsidized rental housing properties (e.g., public housing, Section 8 vouchers, project-based Section 8 and others).

 Additional federal protections

 - Under the CARES Act and additional federal guidance, while in forbearance from making mortgage payments under a federally-backed mortgage, multifamily landlords (5 or more units) must provide the following protections for renters: